JoJo356202/MBChB-Y2-Calendar-Filter/README.md

 - **SGA**: "SGA Group: 5-10", "SGA: 5-10", "SGA Group: 7"
 - **HAL Lab**: "HAL Lab Group: 3A-8A", "HAL: 5B-10B", "Tbl 1A-5A"
 - **Nutrition**: "Nutrition Group: 2-5", "Nutrition: 3-6"

-## Important Disclaimers

-⚠️ **USE AT YOUR OWN RISK**

-- This tool is provided as-is with **no guarantee of 100% accuracy**
-- Always **double-check** the filtered calendar against your original
-- **Review the removed events list** carefully before relying on the filtered calendar
-- The tool may not catch all edge cases or unusual formatting
-- This is a student-made tool and is not officially affiliated with or endorsed by the University of Auckland

 ## Troubleshooting